32 Years of Supporting the Community!

 What started as a brainchild of local foreign entrepreneurs and aerospace industry leaders as a way to introduce a fun way to contribute to improving the local community common in the U.S. has turned into an important source of support for charitable organizations in Nagoya.
 Just as important, the Walkathon provides a platform for organizations to showcase their work in the community and make important face-to-face connections with students, businesses and community leaders wanting to do something positive for the community.

-Twenty-five years strong, the Walkathon has become a true international festival with food, music and games, in addition to a walk for charity of course.
+Thirty-two years strong, the Walkathon has become a true international festival with food, music and games, in addition to a walk for charity of course.
 The main message, however, remains after all these years - that we all care about this wonderful community where we live and we should all be committed to making it a better place for everyone, including those in need of a helping hand.

 (Official ACCJ Walkathon Site)